nicholasjvr/inque.com/VIBE_CODERS_MIGRATION.md

 ### Option 1: Gradual Integration (Recommended)

-The integration system automatically detects your current setup and adds Vibe-coders features to your existing application.
+The integration system automatically detects your current setup and adds inQ features to your existing application.

 **Files Created:**